peter60626/peter60626/README.md

 ### HEY! <br> MY NAME IS PETER ASONGANYI.

-**Motivated Scrum Master with over 9+ years of experience coaching, mentoring and creating positive, respectful, and collaboratives work environment where cross- functional teams can achieve their greatest potential.
+**Motivated Scrum Master with years of experience coaching, mentoring and creating positive, respectful, and collaboratives work environment where cross- functional teams can achieve their greatest potential.
 Specialized in building high performance software development teams using innovative methodologies to deliver transformational digital solutions with complex systems.** <br>

 📗2015: BACHELOR OF SCIENCE, <br>